Isogeometric discretizations of the Stokes problem on trimmed geometries: Numerical examples

 \section{Numerical examples}

-In the following numerical examples we set $\mu=1$ and $\theta=1$.
+The main goal of the following numerical experiments is to validate the convergence results of the Theorem~\ref{stokes_trimming:thm:apriori} and to validate the inf-sup condition that we have not been able to prove theoretically.

 To prevent the conditioning number of the linear system from being excessively corrupted by the presence of basis functions whose support barely intersects the physical domain, a left-right Jacobi preconditioner is employed.
-This approach helps for improving the conditioning, but, as discussed in~\cite{puppi}, does not completely solve the problem of its dependence on the trimming configuration.
-A more sophisticated approach was proposed in~\cite{Prenter2017PreconditioningII}.
+This approach helps for improving the conditioning, but, as previously discussed in~\cite{MR4155233,MR3610101}, it does not completely solve its dependence on the trimming configuration: the interested reader is referred to~\cite{MR3915341} for a more sophisticated approach.